ros-controls/roadmap/design_drafts/components_architecture_and_urdf_examples.md

 1. Industrial Robots with only one interface
-2. Industrial Robots with multiple interfaces (can not be written at the same time)
-3. Robots with multiple interfaces used at the same time
+2. Industrial Robots with multiple interfaces (can not be written at the same time) 2.1.
+Robots with multiple interfaces used at the same time - the same structure as in ex.
+2
 4. Industrial Robots with a sensor integrated into the robot's control box
 5. Industrial Robots with a sensor connected to ROS computer
 6. Modular Robots with separate communication to each actuator